-There are a variety of other reasons why Russia's messaging might not have been as effective during the Ukraine War.
-First, there is large international press corps in Ukraine, which constantly reports about the events taking place there.
+might not have been as effective during the Ukraine War.
+First, there is a large international press corps in Ukraine, which constantly reports about the events there.
 Second, Ukrainians have used their cell phones to document the war, depicting bombardments and the destructive consequences of the Russian invasion.
 Third, both Facebook and Twitter have removed Russian and Belarusian disinformation from their platforms and dismantled networks designed to manipulate algorithms and bolster pro-Russian narratives.
-Fourth, Russia's disinformation campaign has been severely hampered by the European Union's ban on Russian state-controlled media outlets RT and Sputnik broadcasting to the 27-nation bloc.
-The EU's top diplomat Josep Borrell told EU lawmakers after the ban was announced: "They are not independent media, they are assets, they are weapons, in the Kremlin's manipulation ecosystem."
-He added: "We are not trying to decide what is true and what is false.
+98 Fourth, "Russia's disinformation campaign has been severely hampered by the European Union's ban on Russian statecontrolled media outlets RT and Sputnik broadcasting to the 27nation bloc."99 The EU's top diplomat Josep Borrell told EU lawmakers after the ban was announced: "They are not independent media, they are assets, they are weapons, in the Kremlin's manipulation ecosystem."
+100 He added: "We are not trying to decide what is true and what is false.
 We don't have ministers of the Truth.
-But we have to focus on foreign actors who intentionally, in a coordinated manner, try to manipulate our information environment."
+But we have to focus on foreign actors who intentionally, in a coordinated manner, try to manipulate our information environment."101

-Another important factor is the fact that Ukraine has been quite successful in its efforts to promote its own narratives.
-Indeed, some commentators claim that Ukraine has

-Singer, supra note 14 ("Yet, when it came time for one of Putin's most ambitious and important operations of all, the invasion of Ukraine, Russia failed at the information side of the fight as much as it failed at its outmaneuvered Russia on the social media front.
-For one thing, Ukraine "prebunked" Russia's alleged justifications for invading Ukraine.
-By comparison, "Ukraine managed to boost domestic morale with social media campaigns that exposed Russian war atrocities, rallied international support, and even helped crowd fund for defensive armaments.
+Another important factor is that Ukraine has been quite successful in promoting its narratives.
+Indeed, some commentators claim that Ukraine has outmaneuvered Russia on the social media front.
+For one thing, Ukraine "prebunked" Russia's alleged justifications for invading Ukraine, and it "managed to boost domestic morale with social media campaigns that exposed Russian war atrocities, rallied international support, and even helped crowdfund for defensive armaments."